 After creating a meeting, you can nominate people as presenters (and make everyone else an attendee with limited rights).
 To do this, select the meeting in the Teams calendar app (Figure 1) and click Meeting options.

 Because only people who are invited directly to a meeting can be presenters, the option to assign people as presenters isn’t yet available for meetings created in a channel.
-In other words, only meetings created in Outlook or Teams support presenter assignment at present.
+In other words, only personal meetings created in Outlook or the Teams calendar app support presenter assignment at present.

 Instead of opening a tab within the app, Teams opens a web page to display the meeting options.
 You can now opt for:

-- Everyone who joins the meeting can present.
+- Everyone (any participant who joins the meeting can present).